hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-24-Guide-IPFS.md

 IPFS consists of an amalgamation of innovations in areas such as cryptography and distributed technology, attempting to be a replacement of the HTTP protocol and a departure from the client-server architecture described above.

 Unlike HTTP, IPFS uses a DHT(distributed hash table) to fetch its data through a **peer-to-peer network**.
-This works a bit like BitTorrent, a popular file sharing protocol.
+This works a bit like BitTorrent, a popular file-sharing protocol.
 For IPFS, the protocol is called BitSwap.
-Files are cut in many chunks and organised in a special structure called a merkle dag which allows each piece to be securely shared in a network peers.
+Files are cut in many chunks and organized in a special structure called a Merkle dag which allows each piece to be securely shared in a network peers.
 Just like in BitTorrent, the data is still available if a peer goes down.
 This removes the problem of having a single central server doing all the processing and the risks of that one server going down, which, in turn, creates a more robust internet infrastructure.
 And with reliance on a network of peers rather than a central server, the data is censorship-resistant since removing the data would require removing the data from every single peer possessing that data, which is infeasible.

 ![](./media/intro/intro2.jpg)